dimitri-nicolo/calico/master/reference/essentials/authentication.md

    - Note down the client ID.

 2. [Configure the Kubernetes API server to use it](https://kubernetes.io/docs/admin/authentication/#configuring-the-api-server).
-   - Example: `sed -i "/- kube-apiserver/a\    - --oidc-issuer-url=https://accounts.google.com\n    - --oidc-username-claim=email\n    - --oidc-client-id==<client_ID_from_above>" /etc/kubernetes/manifests/kube-apiserver.yaml`
+   - Example command: `sed -i "/- kube-apiserver/a\    - --oidc-issuer-url=https://accounts.google.com\n    - --oidc-username-claim=email\n    - --oidc-client-id==<client_ID_from_above>" /etc/kubernetes/manifests/kube-apiserver.yaml`

 3. Configure {{site.prodname}} Manager to use it
    - Set the client ID in the `tigera-cnx-manager-config` ConfigMap (referenced in the installation instructions).

-4. If CNX Manager has already been deployed, restart the web server (by deleting it).
+4. If CNX Manager has already been deployed, restart the web server (achieved by deleting the pod).

    ```
    kubectl delete pod cnx-manager-<hash> -n kube-system
    ```

+Configure Kubernetes RBAC bindings depending on the settings used for `--oidc-username/groups-claim` and `--oidc-username/groups-prefix` on the API server.

-5. You should now be able to log in using the email address, but won't yet be able to see or edit resources.
-Bind the email address with the `cluster-admin` role to give full access.
+Or, as for a quickstart step for the email address you want to login with, bind the email address with the `cluster-admin` role to give full access.
    ```
    kubectl create clusterrolebinding oidc-user-permissive-binding \
    --clusterrole=cluster-admin \